ThanAid/Word_suggestion/README.txt

 .txt files must be put in the directory of the program.
+A .txt file is provided for testing purposes.

 available modes explained:
 1. Word suggestion based on frequency.